didierfranc/autoroute.js/README.md

 ### 2. Module

-Inside your module, see `hello-world.js` in the following you can use that `this` methods :
+Inside your module you have this, see `hello-world.js` or `bye.js` in the following :

 #### this.html
 ```javascript